By: Kendall Jones on February 25th, 2022

 Everyone makes mistakes.
 Estimators are no exception.
 Small estimating errors or omissions might not make much of an impact but big ones like omitting scope items, inaccurate measurement, or using the wrong units of measure can spell trouble.
 Take the time to carefully review your work or have another person on your estimating team review your estimates.
 Double-check your measurements are accurate, and your math is correct for all your costs.

 Give yourself adequate time to put your estimates and bid together.
 Rushing through your work just to meet a bid deadline will only result in mistakes that will cost you in the end, so take the time to get it right the first time.
 Profitability on a project is almost always determined by your estimates.
 If you underestimate your bid, there’s usually no amount of cost-cutting measures that will be able to make up for the shortfall.

 Not Reviewing Subcontractor Estimates

 Accurate estimates start with accurate takeoffs.
-ConstructConnect offers a number of solutions for completing fast and accurate takeoffs for any construction business.
+ConstructConnect helps you find the right projects and complete fast and accurate takeoffs for any construction business.

 About Kendall Jones